 - how religious music is used in popular culture and advertising; and

 - how religious music is used in the criticism of religions.

-RELV234 is an optional unit within the Bachelor´s Programme in the History of Religions.
+RELV234 is an optional unit within the Bachelor´s Programme in the Study of Religions.

 The student shall by the end of the course have gained the following learning outcome defined in knowledge, skills, and general competence: